vltansky/vlad-vibe-code-game-1/memory-bank/multiplayer.md

 # WebRTC Multiplayer Implementation Guide

-This guide provides a complete overview of implementing real-time peer-to-peer multiplayer in web games using WebRTC, PeerJS, and Socket.IO.
+This guide provides a complete overview of implementing real-time peer-to-peer multiplayer in web games using WebRTC, simple-peer, and Socket.IO.
 This approach is game-agnostic and can be adapted for any multiplayer game.

 ## Architecture Overview

 ### Core Technologies

 - **WebRTC**: Browser-to-browser communication protocol
-- **PeerJS**: Simplifies WebRTC implementation
+- **simple-peer**: Simplifies WebRTC implementation
 - **Socket.IO**: Used for signaling and fallback
 - **Railway.app**: Cloud hosting for the signaling server